ArxOne/OneFilesystem/README.md

 ### Operations

 A very few and simple operations are supported (extending them is planned, but it will stay simple anyway):
- * Enumerating directory entries using `EnumerateEntries`
+ * Enumerating directory entries using `GetChildren`
  * Getting details about one file using `GetInformation`
  * Open a file for reading using `OpenRead`
  * Create a file for writing using `CreateFile`